Respect at Uni Week

 Relationships can be complicated, so that’s why we’re embracing ‘Respect at Uni Week’.
 We think it’s up to all of us to create a physical and online environment that’s nurturing, safe and supportive for everyone.

-We’re keen to simultaneously celebrate cultural diversity while promoting the importance of respect, inclusion, and the prevention of sexual harm in our campuses, online spaces, and broader communities.
+We’re keen to promote the importance of respect, inclusion, and the prevention of sexual harm in our campuses, online spaces, and broader communities.
 Check out the range of events on offer at Deakin during Respect at Uni Week!

 - Our health and wellbeing services include counselling, medical services, disability support and spiritual wellbeing.

-- Safer Community, which provides support with sexual assault, sexual harassment or family violence (recent, historical and either on- or off-campus).
+- Our Safer Community team provides support with sexual assault, sexual harassment or family violence (recent, historical and either on- or off-campus).

 External support